 At the time of writing, you can order it from Amazon for £31.95 on PC and £41.79 on PS4 and Xbox One, while Game has it for slightly more at £34.99 for PC, and £42.99 for console.
 Game also has a special steelbook edition of the game for PS4 and Xbox One, which it's selling for £54.99, and comes with a steelbook case along with a selection of in-game items.

-You can also pick up the game together with all DLC in the newly announced Gold Edition, due out on 12 December 2017 - the same date as the final DLC packs.
+You can also pick up the game together with all DLC in the newly announced Gold Edition, now available on all platforms.

 Resident Evil 7 was also the first major third-party game to be part of Microsoft's Play Anywhere scheme, which means players who buy it for Xbox One can also play it for free on PC, and vice versa, with all of their save data seamlessly synced between the two.